alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/basic-of-tfs-process-template-customization.md

 You can see from Figure 4 that all three fields related to Work Item estimation have the value * **pjHour** *to instruct project that the value contained in those field represent hours.
 In you select a row and press the Edit button you can edit the row and you have an additional checkbox to set the field in *Publish Only*mode; this will make Project never update the value from TFS.

 The *Groups & Permissions*section permits to setup the initial security groups for Team Projects.
 You can create how many groups you need, and for each one you can define the access right.
-Each groups has a series of â€œallowâ€ or â€œdenyâ€ related to various area of a Team Project.
+Each groups has a series of *allow* or *deny* related to various area of a Team Project.
 This section is really important, because quite often you need to adjust security based on already established rules or names in your organization.
-It is highly probable that you want custom groups like â€œdevelopersâ€, â€œExternal Consultantâ€ and so on and doing customization for each Team Project is really annoying, it is really better to configure once for all in your customized process template.
+It is highly probable that you want custom groups like *developers*, *External Consultant* and so on and doing customization for each Team Project is really annoying, it is really better to configure once for all in your customized process template.

 [![image](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/75be622fbf8f_7CC1/image_thumb_1.png "image")](http://blogs.ugidotnet.org/images/blogs_ugidotnet_org/rgm/Windows-Live-Writer/75be622fbf8f_7CC1/image_4.png)